One of the most common questions we hear is: “What should I do with my lawn? I think I need to get it re-turfed”.

 Step 2: Killing the Moss

-Moss’s biggest enemy is iron and there are a large amount of fertilizers on the market which contain iron, usually quoted as a percentage.
+Moss’s biggest enemy is iron and there are a large amount of fertilisers on the market which contain iron, usually quoted as a percentage.

 After a few days your lawn will start to look very black!
 Do not despair!!
 It will look a lot worse before you’re finished.